eth-p/uni-chip8/docs/project/Product-Document.md

 - will be able to enjoy their uploaded CHIP-8 ROM on a functional and optimized multi-platform emulator website.
 - will be able to enjoy classic games such as Pong.
-- will be able to step forwards and backwards individual instructions to understand how program writers designed their games.

 ### Release 3

 #### Users

-- Will be able to enjoy original CHIP-8 games.
-Some will not be remakes of older games.
+- Will be able to enjoy original CHIP-8 games, i.e. the games will be unique.

+#### Developers

+- Will be able to use a program assembler to convert their program assembly files into executable bytecode.

 ## Project Schedule